Kishori Shahane

-Kishori Shahane is an Indian classical and folk dancer and actress who works in the Hindi and Marathi movies and television. - She is married to Hindi filmmaker Deepak Balraj Vij.
+Kishori Shahane Vij is an Indian classical and folk dancer and actress who works in the Marathi and Hindi movies and television.
+She is married to Hindi filmmaker Deepak Balraj Vij.
 She is a producer who helped to make a film about the life of Sai Baba of Shirdi.
 She is known for appearing in shows like Shakti - Astitva Ke Ehsaas Ki and Ishq Mein Marjawan.
 In 2019 she participated in the reality show Bigg Boss Marathi 2 finishing at the fifth place.
-Currently she is playing the role of Bhavani Chavan in Ghum Hai Kisikey Pyaar Meiin.
+From October 2020 until January 2024, she played the role of Bhavani Chavan in Ghum Hai Kisikey Pyaar Meiin and Babita Singh Ahuja in Kaise Mujhe Tum Mil Gaye.